aspirity-inc/easydev/documentation/src/content/docs/components/modal/index.md

 The Modal component provides a solid foundation for creating dialogs.

-The Modal can have the next props: children, open, onClose, portal, className, style.
+The Modal can have the next props: open, onClose, portal.
 [See there](/storybook/?path=/docs/core-modal--docs) to get more information.

 ## Modal variants